smtilson/pp5-ml-dashboard/README.md

 ## Deployment
 This assumes that you already have a Heroku account.

 1. Copy/Clone the repository on github.
-Check the requirements file and comment or uncomment packages based one whether or not you wish to execute the notebooks or deploy to heroku.
+Check the requirements file and uncomment the relevant packages in order to install the necessary libraries for running the notebooks.
+Before deploying to Heroku, remember to comment out these packages.
 2. Log in to your Heroku account.
 3. From the Heroku Dashboard, click the dropdown menu "New" and select "Create new app".
 4. Choose a unique name for your app, shoose the appropriate region, and then click "Create app".